Tom Kristensen: Focus on endurance racing (1999–2003)

+DTM commitments alongside endurance successes (2004–06)

 In 2004, Kristensen joined Abt Sportsline in the Deutsche Tourenwagen Masters.
 At the seventh round in Oschersleben, Kristensen beat fellow Audi driver Martin Tomczyk to claim his maiden DTM win.
 He scored another podium in Brno to finish fourth in the standings.
 Having won the 12 Hours of Sebring alongside Lehto and Marco Werner at the start of 2005, Kristensen returned to the DTM.'
 A strong opening season, where Kristensen claimed podiums at the Lausitzring, Spa, and Brno — which saw him complete an Audi 1-2 behind Mattias Ekström — helped the Dane to ascend towards the front of the standings.'
 Kristensen scored a pair of pole positions at Oschersleben and the Norisring thereafter, before finishing second at the Nürburgring.
 Though he fell out of the title hunt due to a lack of wins, Kristensen, who made his final rostrum appearance at the second Lausitzring round, finished third in the championship.

 At the start of 2006, Kristensen repeated his victory at Sebring together with Capello and Allan McNish in the new Audi R10 TDI, making it the first win for a diesel-powered car in a major sports car race.
 The momentum from this win carried forward into his third DTM season, as two runner-up finishes at Hockenheim and the Lausitzring preceded a victory from pole at Oschersleben, which put Kristensen into the lead of the championship.
 The following race at Brands Hatch looked to yield another run from pole position to the top step, before the leading Kristensen encountered a suspension failure that threw him out of the race.
 After two fifth places in the next two events, Kristensen won at Zandvoort thanks to a strong start and in spite of a fuel can problem at his pit stop, thus cutting down his gap to points leader Bernd Schneider to ten points.
 However, a non-score at the next race in Barcelona proved to be a setback, and despite two third places in the final two rounds Kristensen dropped to third in the standings, in what turned out to be his most successful DTM season.